syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 ## Rich-Text Formatting

 You can format each character in a cell with different font styles.
-XlsIO reads and writes rich text by using the **IRichTextString** interface.
+XlsIO reads and writes rich-text by using the **IRichTextString** interface.

 N> Currently XlsIO cannot process and write RTF codes to cells.